Glass Tile Selection and Installation Guide – TCNA 2016 Handbook

 A: All cementitious grout, unless otherwise stated in the technical data sheet, is porous and subject to staining if not properly sealed.
 Sealing also reduces the ongoing maintenance requirements and helps preserve the original look.

 For more cleaning and maintenance questions feel free to contact TileCraft, Inc. We usually keep stock of sealers, cleaners, and enhancers that are specifically made to work with tile and stone products.
+All natural stone products need to be sealed to keep the integrity of the product.
 Poor cleaning and upkeep can ruin a beautiful tile installation!

 TEC Power Grout is a breakthrough in grout technology.
 It maximizes performance while providing ease of use.
 Power Grout provides excellent performance in virtually any environment, including high traffic and wet conditions, and in residential and commerical applications.